OpenEvalProject/evals/manuscripts/elife-83486/v2/manuscript.md

 ### Affiliations

-1. https://ror.org/009avj582 Oregon Hearing Research Center, Department of Otolaryngology/Head & Neck Surgery, Oregon Health & Science University Portland United States
+1. Oregon Hearing Research Center, Department of Otolaryngology/Head & Neck Surgery, Oregon Health & Science University Portland United States ([ROR:009avj582](https://ror.org/009avj582))
-2. https://ror.org/02jbv0t02 Life Sciences Division, Lawrence Berkeley National Laboratory Berkeley United States
+2. Life Sciences Division, Lawrence Berkeley National Laboratory Berkeley United States ([ROR:02jbv0t02](https://ror.org/02jbv0t02))
 3. Biological Sciences, Sunnybrook Research Institute Toronto Canada
-4. https://ror.org/03dbr7087 Department of Otolaryngology-Head & Neck Surgery, University of Toronto Toronto Canada
+4. Department of Otolaryngology-Head & Neck Surgery, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-5. https://ror.org/03dbr7087 Department of Laboratory Medicine and Pathobiology, University of Toronto Toronto Canada
+5. Department of Laboratory Medicine and Pathobiology, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))

 † Corresponding author

 ## Abstract

 The inner ear has a rich population of pericytes, a multi-functional mural cell essential for sensory hair cell heath and normal hearing.
 However, the mechanics of how pericytes contribute to the homeostasis of the auditory vascular-neuronal complex in the spiral ganglion are not yet known.
-In this study, using an inducible and conditional pericyte depletion mouse (PDGFRB-CreER T2 ; ROSA26iDTR) model, we demonstrate, for the first time, that pericyte depletion causes loss of vascular volume and spiral ganglion neurons (SGNs) and adversely affects hearing sensitivity.
+In this study, using an inducible and conditional pericyte depletion mouse (PDGFRB-CreERT2; ROSA26iDTR) model, we demonstrate, for the first time, that pericyte depletion causes loss of vascular volume and spiral ganglion neurons (SGNs) and adversely affects hearing sensitivity.
 Using an in vitro trans-well co-culture system, we show pericytes markedly promote neurite and vascular branch growth in neonatal SGN explants and adult SGNs.
 The pericyte-controlled neural growth is strongly mediated by pericyte-released exosomes containing vascular endothelial growth factor-A (VEGF-A).
 Treatment of neonatal SGN explants or adult SGNs with pericyte-derived exosomes significantly enhances angiogenesis, SGN survival, and neurite growth, all of which were inhibited by a selective blocker of VEGF receptor 2 (Flk1).
 Our study demonstrates that pericytes in the adult ear are critical for vascular stability and SGN health.
 Cross-talk between pericytes and SGNs via exosomes is essential for neuronal and vascular health and normal hearing.

 ## Introduction